buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_OnSiteTelecomControlUnit.md

+# Pset_OnSiteTelecomControlUnit

 Properties for on-site telecom control unit used for railway.
 <!-- end of short definition -->